Correvio suffers fresh blow as heart drug fails to win FDA panel backing

 The condition affects about 2.7 million to 6.1 million Americans every year, with the number expected to jump to 12 million in 2030, according to the American Heart Association.

-Only about 500,000 Americans are annually treated for AFib.
 If approved, Brinavess is expected to bring in peak U.S. sales of about $150 million by 2024, Bloom Burton analyst David Martin said ahead of the vote.

 A final decision is expected by Dec.
 24. While the FDA is not mandated to follow the panel’s recommendation, it generally does.